-- To oversee the development and implementation of the Company's compensation policies and programs for executive officers, including the CEO. - To establish the annual goals and objectives relevant to the compensation of the CEO and the executive officers and to present such to the Board annually. - To evaluate the performance of the CEO and other executive officers in light of the agreed-upon goals and objectives and to determine and approve the compensation level of the CEO, including the balance of the components of total compensation, based on such evaluation and to present its report to the Board annually. - To develop guidelines for the compensation and performance of the Company's executive officers and to determine and approve the compensation of the Company's executive officers, including the balance of the components of total compensation. - To establish appropriate performance targets, participation and levels of awards with respect to the Company's incentive compensation plans. - To administer the Company's equity-based compensation plans, including the establishment of criteria for the granting of stockbased awards and the review and approval of such grants in accordance with the criteria. - To review and approve hiring, retention and termination agreements and/or deferred compensation arrangements with the Company's executive officers. - To establish and periodically review Company policies relating to senior management perquisites and other non-cash benefits. - To review periodically the operation of the Company's overall compensation program for key employees and evaluate its effectiveness in promoting shareholder value and Company objectives. - To review the results of any advisory shareholder votes on executive compensation and consider whether to recommend adjustments to the Company's compensation policies and programs as a result of such results. - To consider, at least annually, whether risks arising from the Company's compensation policies and practices for all employees, including non-executive officers, are reasonably likely to have a material adverse effect on the Company, including whether the Company's incentive compensation arrangements encourage excessive or inappropriate risk-taking. - To approve any compensation "clawback" policy required by law or otherwise adopted by the Company. - To oversee regulatory compliance with respect to matters relating to executive officer compensation. - To approve plans for managerial development and succession within the Company and to present such plans to the Board annually. - To periodically review the Company's key human capital management strategies, policies, programs and practices, including those relating to diversity, equity and inclusion, employee engagement and talent recruitment, development and retention. - To review, assess and recommend to the Board appropriate compensation for non-employee directors. - To oversee the production of and approve the report on executive compensation to be included in the Company's proxy statement for the annual meeting of shareholders.
+- To oversee the development and implementation of the Company's compensation policies and programs for executive officers, including the Chairman of the Board and the CEO. - To establish the annual goals and objectives relevant to the compensation of the Chairman of the Board, the CEO and the executive officers and to present such to the Board annually. - To evaluate the performance of the Chairman of the Board, the CEO and other executive officers in light of the agreed-upon goals and objectives and to determine and approve the compensation level of the Chairman of the Board and the CEO, including the balance of the components of total compensation, based on such evaluation and to present its report to the Board annually. - To develop guidelines for the compensation and performance of the Company's executive officers and to determine and approve the compensation of the Company's executive officers, including the balance of the components of total compensation. - To establish appropriate performance targets, participation and levels of awards with respect to the Company's incentive compensation plans. - To administer the Company's equity-based compensation plans, including the establishment of criteria for the granting of stock-based awards and the review and approval of such grants in accordance with the criteria. - To establish and periodically review Company policies relating to senior management perquisites and other non-cash benefits. - To review periodically the operation of the Company's overall compensation program for key employees and evaluate its effectiveness in promoting shareholder value and Company objectives. - To review the results of any advisory shareholder votes on executive compensation and consider whether to recommend adjustments to the Company's compensation policies and programs as a result of such results. - To consider, at least annually, whether risks arising from the Company's compensation policies and practices for all employees, including non-executive officers, are reasonably likely to have a material adverse effect on the Company, including whether the Company's incentive compensation arrangements encourage excessive or inappropriate risk-taking. - To approve any compensation "clawback" policy required by law or otherwise adopted by the Company. - To oversee regulatory compliance with respect to matters relating to executive officer compensation.

-- To review and discuss with management the compensation discussion and analysis, and based on such discussion, make a recommendation to the Board as to whether or not the compensation discussion and analysis should be included in the proxy statement. - To review and reassess the adequacy of its charter annually and recommend any proposed changes to the Board for approval. - To conduct an annual performance evaluation of the Compensation Committee.
+- To approve plans for managerial development and succession within the Company and to present such plans to the Board annually. - To review, assess and recommend to the Board appropriate compensation for outside directors. - To approve the report on executive compensation to be included in the Company's proxy statement for the annual meeting of shareholders. - To review and discuss with management the compensation discussion and analysis, and based on such discussion, make a recommendation to the Board as to whether or not the compensation discussion and analysis should be included in the proxy statement. - To review and reassess the adequacy of its charter annually and recommend any proposed changes to the Board for approval. - To conduct an annual performance evaluation of the Compensation Committee.